smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###June
 The goal for this month is to complete all triggers (including logging and error handling) for the rif40 tables and views and to test the tables/views/triggers to confirm everything has been set up correctly.

+######8 June
+* Set up basic logging function.
+Messages are not saved at present, but the log procedure can be used in triggers.
+* Updated error handling function to experiment with adding better logging.
+* More work on triggers.
+Went through rif40_user_projects, now incorporating error handling and logging.
+Started on rif40_study_areas triggers.

 ######5 June
 * Things finally are working for error handling, and I know more options for logging.
 SQL Server does not have autonomous transactions for logging.
 I will be careful with where to call rollbacks.
 * Fixed rif40_version triggers to have the correct error handling.